hermangroup/docs/masternodes/setup.rst

 The first long string is your transaction hash, while the last number is the index.
 We now need to create a file called masternode.conf for this wallet in order to be able to use it to issue the command to start your masternode on the network.

 Open a new text file in Notepad (or TextEdit on macOS, nano on Linux) and enter the following information:
-- Label: Any single word used to identify your masternode, e.g. MN1
+- ``Label``: Any single word used to identify your masternode, e.g. MN1
-- IP and port: The IP address and port (usually 10101) configured in the Historia.conf file, separated by a colon (:)
+- ``IP and port``: The IP address and port (usually 10101) configured in the Historia.conf file, separated by a colon (:)
-- Masternode private key: This is the result of your masternode genkey command earlier, also the same as configured in the Historia.conf file
+- ``Masternode private key``: This is the result of your masternode genkey command earlier, also the same as configured in the Historia.conf file
-- Transaction hash: The txid we just identified using masternode outputs
+- ``Transaction hash``: The txid we just identified using masternode outputs
-- Index: The index we just identified using masternode outputs
+- ``Index``: The index we just identified using masternode outputs
-- IPv6: The public IPv6 address associated with your masternode
+- ``IPv6 Address``: The public IPv6 address associated with your masternode
-- IPFS Peer ID: The public IPFS peer id of your IPFS daemon
+- ``IPFS Peer ID``: The public IPFS peer id of your IPFS daemon

 IF Voting Masternode - Collateral 100 Verify IPFS is running
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^